gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Add a global application](/images/tutorial-extras/004-images/cloudflare-global-application.png)

-Click `Next` to proceed to the `Policies` section.
+Scroll down to the bottom and click `Next` to proceed to the `Policies` section.
 Here we'll set up a Policy rule that requires anything using this Application to have a valid token.

 Set the policy name to `Node-RED` and set the Action to `Service Auth`, leave the duration as is.